 I have an indicator and its called the bullshit indicator.
 I have over 32 cash flows and it used to be just about everyone appreciated your time and trust in them to pay you on a schedule that was clearly defined.
 Now out of those cash flows less than 20 pay timely(Within a 10 days of due date).
 Recession has been here its just that paupers are not being told.

 The bullshit indicator of more than a 1/3 of companies are struggling paying invoices or royalties tells me that we are not in a good position.
-Some excuses system upgrades, employee changes, my client has paid me so i wont pay you, etc are just excuses for people without integrity to tell the truth.
+Some excuses: System upgrades, employee changes, my client has not paid me so I wont pay you, etc are just excuses for people without integrity to tell the truth.

 I owned a property management business for 10 years before I sold it and I can assure you someone could easily get an ACH the next with near zero cost.
 That is if that was the companies intention to pay you on time.
 Excuses for non payment are just that.